After breakfast, you will catch your transport to your first stop.

 The Valley of the Queens, almost a misnomer, as not only queens, but also royal princes were interred here.
 Ta-set-neferu, the place of the beautiful ones, is the final resting place of much of the Rameside royalty, most famously Nefertari, wife of Ramses the Great.
 It is thought that the use of the valley, for queens, is related to the sacred grotto at the western end where there are depictions of Hathor, the goddess who personified love, beauty, music, motherhood and joy.

-We leave the site of the workers village and make our way down the road to Qurnet Marai and on to Medinet Habu and some lunch.
+Leaving the site of the workers village, you can make your way down the road to Qurnet Marai and on to Medinet Habu and some lunch.

-After a short break, we begin our investigation of the first of the mortuary temples on our itinerary.
+After a short break, you begin your investigation of the first of the mortuary temples on the itinerary.
 The temple of Medinet Habu is Ramses III’s lasting legacy to Ancient Egyptian history.
 Its walls carry more than 7,000 m2 of decorated reliefs detailing the king’s military campaigns against would-be invaders from the north, in particular, the Sea Peoples.

 On the way back to the hotel there is time for a stop at the Colossi of Memnon.
 These two 18-metre-high statues of Amenhotep III originally stood guard at the entrance to his mortuary temple.
 Unfortunately, very little remains to see of what once was the largest structure of its kind, even bigger than Karnak in its day.